raphaellepuschitz/SVG-World-Map/README.md

 The map is based on the creative commons [Blank Map World Secondary Political Divisions.svg](https://commons.wikimedia.org/wiki/File:Blank_Map_World_Secondary_Political_Divisions.svg) from [Wikimedia Commons](https://commons.wikimedia.org).
 It was strongly modified to serve the purpose of this JavaScript library, so all world nations are **grouped**, **sorted** and **named** by their official [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes.
 The country paths in the SVG are not the work of the library author.
 See the version history and authorship of the original file [here](https://commons.wikimedia.org/wiki/File:Blank_Map_World_Secondary_Political_Divisions.svg).

-Because of all the detailed subregions the map has a lot of vectors and is rather large for an image (~3,9 MB).
+Because of all the detailed subregions the map has a lot of vectors and is rather large for an image (~3,8 MB).

-Make sure to use the SVG only, if:
+**Make sure to use the SVG only, if:**

 * You really need a fully detailed world map with all nations, provinces and states.
 If not, there's a ton of smaller SVGs at [Wikimedia Commons: SVG blank maps of the world](https://commons.wikimedia.org/wiki/Category:SVG_blank_maps_of_the_world) and elsewhere.
 * Your users have a fast internet connection, or: